 Dark Mode has become increasingly popular on smartphones and other devices within the past few years.
-Do you know what is Dark Mode?
+What are the advantages and disadvantages of Dark Mode?
 Is Dark Mode better for your eyes?
-I will do my best to thoroughly answer those questions here.
+I will do my best to thoroughly answer those questions in this blog post.

 What Is Dark Mode?